How the programme works

 The Think Ahead programme is designed to provide accelerated learning and experience in an intensive environment, so we provide thorough support for participants.

-In Year One, your Consultant Social Worker will be your full-time manager, responsible for your personal and professional development.
-Our Consultant Social Workers are highly experienced mental health social workers, who have been given special Think Ahead training to carry out their roles.
+In Year One, your Consultant Social Worker will be your full-time manager, responsible for your personal and professional development in your host organisation.
+Our Consultant Social Workers are highly experienced mental health social workers, who have been given tailored Think Ahead training.
 They will be able to provide technical coaching, and support and advice in dealing with the pressures of your work.

 In Year Two, you will be supported by the line manager for your NHS Trust or Local Authority role.

 Throughout the two years, you will get tuition and support from an academic tutor.

-You will also be able to exchange advice and support with colleagues in your NHS Trust or Local Authority, and with your Think Ahead peers, both within your organisation, across the whole group of people within your cohort, and within other cohorts.
-Your academic study days will regularly bring you together with Think Ahead participants placed in other organisations within your region.
+You will also be able to exchange advice and support with colleagues in your NHS Trust or Local Authority, and with your Think Ahead peers, including within your organisation, across the whole group of people within your cohort, and within other cohorts.

 What you will study